andreped/tumor-growth/README.md

 # tumor-growth
-This project contains the source code relevant for the study titled _"Growth patterns of meningiomas followed by repeated MRI scans"_.
+This project contains the source code relevant for the study titled _"Growth dynamics of untreated meningiomas"_.

 ## Implementation setup
 The initial statistical analysis was performed in Python 3.7.9 on macOS (12.6 Monterey) using the following libraries: